AlexNexton/soleki/README.md

 - My Family- thank you so much for everything!
 - The Slack community - you are without a doubt all heros!
+- Thank you Code Institute for everything!
+- A huge thank Student care, especailly to Alexander at Code Institute - you truely are an amazing human being!
 - And finally, a special thanks to my mother Caroline - you are my rock moms!!

 [Back to content](#contents)